-Planned Activities Provide financial support services to include rent and utility assistance, case management, reference education. education.
-Provide financial support services to include rent and utility assistance, case management, referrals, and education.
-11 Project Name Brazos Valley Rehab Center Counseling and Case Management Target Area City Wide Goals Supported Non Housing Plan Objective 1.1 Needs Addressed Public Service Agency Programs: Low and Moderate Funding CDBG: \$23,872 Description Improve or expand access to public services for low- and moderate-income and special needs populations (including but not limited to elderly, youth at risk, families at risk, substance abuse, HIV/Aids, victims of domestic violence, victims of abuse, disabled (mentally, physically and developmental, and homeless) addresses Objective 1 of the Non-Housing Plan.
-In-home counseling and case management services to Rehab Center clients.
-Target Date 9/30/2017 Estimate the number and type of families that will benefit from the proposed activities An estimated 200 persons will benefit, to include very low-, low- , and moderate-income families, to include single and female head-of-house families, and those of a variety of race and ethnic categories Location Description 1308 Memorial Drive Planned Activities In-home counseling and case management services to Rehab Center clients.
+Planned Activities Counseling, case management, and referral services to Rehab Center clients.
+12 Project Name Voices for Children CASA (Court Appointed Advocates) Program Target Area Goals Supported Non Housing Plan Objective 1.1 Non Housing Plan Objective 1.2 Non Housing Objective 1.3 Needs Addressed Public Agency Programs: Youth and Families Funding CDBG: \$30,000 Description Improve or expand access to public services for low and moderate income and special needs populations (including but not limited to elderly, youth at risk, families at risk, substance abuse, HIV/Aids, victims of domestic violence, victims of abuse, disabled (mentally, physically and developmental, and homeless) addresses Objective 1 of the Non Housing Plan.
+This project includes public service agency program funding for a court appointed child advocacy program.
+Target Date 9/30/2019 Estimate the number and type of families that will benefit from the proposed activities An estimated 300 persons will benefit, specifically minor children in the child welfare systems of Texas, to include those of a variety of race and ethnic categories.
+Location Description 115 N. Main St. Planned Activities The Voices for Children CASA program trains and provides court appointed advocates for children in the child welfare system of Texas.
+Funds provide for eligible staff and benefit expenses.